opendatasoft/slate/source/includes/_dataset_security.md

 The target can be:

-* anyone having access to the portal (the default ruleset)
 * a specific user
 * a specific group
+* anyone having access to the portal (the default ruleset) and not being affected by a user/group ruleset

 > Example object